Maxlma/Open-Source-Data-Logger-System-for-Real-Time-Monitoring-and-Fault-Detection-in-Bench-Testing/README.md

 - 🧩 Fully documented open hardware – easily 3D printable case
 - 💸 **Total cost under $150**

-## 🛠️ Bill of Materials

-A detailed list of all components used (MCU, DC-DC converters, sensors, display, etc.) is available in the `/hardware` folder.
-The mechanical parts were designed in CAD and are included in the `/cad` folder as `.STL` files for 3D printing.

 ## 🧪 Experimental Results

 Tests confirmed: